percona/percona-xtradb-cluster/doc/source/manual/xtrabackup_sst.rst

 .. option:: cpat

-Used to define the files that need to be deleted in the :term:`datadir` before running SST, so that the state of the other node can be restored cleanly.
+Used to define the files that need to be retained in the :term:`datadir` before running SST, so that the state of the other node can be restored cleanly.
 For
 example: ::